kranok-dev/Superhero_Mask_Overlay/README.md

 $ python3 app.py
 ```

-> Try the demo implemented, test other videos, and have fun!
+> Try the demo implemented, test your own images, and have fun!

 **Demo Video**
 >